huanyushi/huanyushi.github.io/_posts/2024/2024-04-05-particle-operators.md

 </div>

-If the two particle operator is independent of spin, we can find
+If the two-particle  operator is independent of spin, we can find

 $$
 \begin{align*}